-Most people know them for the role they play in “runner’s high”– a state of euphoria, bliss, and increased pain tolerance brought on by extreme physical exertion.
+Most people are familiar with endorphins for the role they play in “runner’s high,” a state of euphoria and increased pain tolerance brought on by extreme physical exertion.

-Certain foods either contain or encourage the release of endorphins.
+Certain foods either contain endorphins or encourage their release in the body.

 Lucky for us, they also happen to be delicious!

-Chocolate is one of the all-time favorite comfort foods and has been said to invoke a feeling similar to falling in love.
+Chocolate is one of the all-time favorite comfort foods and can invoke a feeling similar to falling in love.

 There are several compounds in chocolate that perform this magic.

-Hot peppers are hot because of the compound capsaicin.
+Hot peppers are hot due to the compound capsaicin.

-When you eat hot peppers, your brain perceives the heat they cause as pain (which can be totally true!).
+When you eat hot peppers, your brain perceives the heat caused by capsaicin as pain.

 This causes endorphins to rush in to put out the fire.

 This endorphin-stimulating quality makes capsaicin a useful treatment for the pain of arthritis, neuropathy, and severe itching.